 Thanks to the online mode and the increasing penetration of the internet, online investments have become a breeze.
-The same goes for mutual fund investments.
+The same goes for mutual fund investments, providing a convenient and accessible investment option.
 You can invest in a desired mutual fund scheme online through your computer and even through your Smartphone.

 There are two ways of investing in Mutual Funds –

 Recurring monthly basis investment popularly known as SIP ( Systematic Investment Plan).
-It is similar to the recurring deposit investment where a fixed amount of money gets invested at regular intervals, on a pre-decided date and for a selected period of time.
+It is similar to the recurring deposit investment where a fixed amount of money gets invested at regular intervals, on a pre-decided date, and for a selected period.
 For example, if you choose to invest Rs.5000 on the 10th day of every month, this would constitute a SIP investment.

 SIPs are better if you want to invest small amounts regularly.
 With SIPs, you get the benefit of rupee-cost averaging.
 Moreover, you don’t have to time the market to pick the right time to invest.
 Your investments are automated and you can save in a disciplined manner when you choose SIPs.
-SIPs are, therefore, convenient, regular and a disciplined way to save to create a corpus for your financial goals.
+SIPs, when guided by a mutual fund advisor, are therefore a convenient, regular, and disciplined way to save to create a corpus for your financial goals.

 How to pick the right Mutual Fund category to invest?

 Based on your horizons for the investment, you need to opt for the funds accordingly.
-If you have a high tenure of investment, you can opt for a higher risk fund as the risk gets distributed over the entire tenure.
-On the other hand, lower tenure for investment would entail you to opt for safer fund options with lesser degree of risk.
+If you have a high tenure of investment, you can opt for a higher-risk fund as the risk gets distributed over the entire tenure.
+On the other hand, lower tenure for investment would entail you to opt for safer fund options with a lesser degree of risk.

 How to start investing in a Mutual Fund?